csmutz/apache_tcp_info/README.md

      - Whatever database becomes available
      - p0f -- database is out of date and code hasn't been updated but it would be easy to implement
      - yara
+   - Possibly use database to block unwanted connections

 ### References: